rashmisreenath/Supervised-ML/README.md

 # Supervised-ML
+Aim:
-Aim - To perform simple linear regression using supervised ML To predict the score if a student studies for 9.25 hrs / day
+* To perform simple linear regression using supervised ML
+* To predict the score if a student studies for 9.25 hrs / day